datalimited/ensembles/text/figs.md

 \begin{figure}[htbp]
 \begin{center}
 \includegraphics[width=\textwidth]{../figs/fig2.pdf}
-\caption{True vs. predicted \bbmsy\\ for a dataset of simulated fisheries dynamics.
+\caption{True vs. predicted \bbmsy\\ for a simulated dataset of known population status.
 Upper panels represent four individual data-limited methods.
-The output from these methods is combined, along with additional covariates, to form the ensemble model estimates along the lower row.
-These results are derived from a repeated three-fold cross-validation procedure.
+The output from these methods is combined, along with additional covariates, to form the ensemble model estimates in the lower panels.
+These scatterplots represent repeated three-fold cross-validation tests where the ensemble models are built on two-thirds of the data and tested on the third.
 The data were binned into hexagons for visual presentation.
-Darker areas indicate areas with greater density of points.}
+Darker areas indicate areas with greater density of data.}
 \label{fig:sim-hexagon}
 \end{center}
 \end{figure}